polowis/git-playground/public/docs/git-diff.md

 **Step 1: Modify the File**
 Before we begin, a warning: this next step might be a little tricky.
 We’ll need to add more content to `alice.txt`.

-Open `alice.txt` and type your favorite line, or use this as an example:
+Open `alice.txt` in your `File Tree` and type your favorite line, or use this as an example:

 e.g: I met an interesting turtle while the song on the radio blasted away.